wallarm/product-documentation/docs/4.0/admin-en/configure-wallarm-mode.md

     If different `wallarm_mode` directive values are defined for the `http`, `server`, and `location` blocks, the most local configuration has the highest priority.
 * For the node deployed from the Docker [NGINX](installation-docker-en.md)/[Envoy-based](installation-guides/envoy/envoy-docker.md) image - use the `WALLARM_MODE` environment variable.
 * For the node deployed as the NGINX Ingress controller - use the `nginx.ingress.kubernetes.io/wallarm-mode` [per-Ingress annotation](configure-kubernetes-en.md#ingress-annotations).
-* For the node deployed as the Kong Ingress controller (Open-Source edition) - use the `wallarm.com/wallarm-mode` [per-Ingress annotation](../installation/kubernetes/kong-ingress-controller/customization.md#fine-tuning-of-traffic-analysis-via-ingress-annotations-only-for-the-open-source-edition).
 * For the node deployed as a Sidecar proxy - use the `sidecar.wallarm.io/wallarm-mode` [per-pod annotation](../installation/kubernetes/sidecar-proxy/pod-annotations.md).
 * For the node [deployed to AWS using the Terraform module](../installation/cloud-platforms/aws/terraform-module/overview.md) - use the `mode` variable.